 The Problem Gambling Program unit of the Behavioral Health Division offers scholarship reimbursements for training of qualified clinicians who wish to become a problem gambling treatment service provider.
 Eligibility requirements to receive a scholarship:

-- Must be a Minnesota resident.
+- Must be a qualified provider serving Minnesota residents.

 - An agency may apply for the scholarship on behalf of qualifying staff.

 Per Minnesota Administrative Rule 9585.0040; DHS recognizes training certified by the International Gambling Counselor Certification Board, (IGCCB).